-2) Specific Products shall not only be visible but also shared for Exchange of Balancing Energy, in accordance with FG EB.
-3) It is requested that the definition of products could be done earlier than one year after entry into force of the network code.
-3 month is proposed Additional characteristics for products are required on direction/sign, reliability, and fixed start/stop time to cover schedule shifting.
-5) More clarity is requested when referring to the NC LFCR.
-6) A clear definition of "avoid distortion" for introduction of Specific Products is requested 7) A first set of Standard Products is requested in the NC EB 8) Need for more consistency between 17.2 and 17.5 (ENTSOE vs. CoBA).
-Changes made 1) Partly change.
-2) No change.
-3) No change.
-4) No change.
-5) Partly change.
-6) No change.
-7) No change.
-Explanation for 1) It has been made clearer that Standard Products are defined from some change or no standardised characteristics of products. change 2) Specific pPoducts shall be shared and exchanged only if System Security is not compromised.
-3) The timeframe for the first delivery of a set of Standard Products is satisfactory.
-The current draft is in line with framework guidelines and ENTSO-E started to work on the issue.
-4) Introduction of new characteristic "reliability" and "sign".
+, Specific Products shall not only be visible but also shared for Exchange of Balancing Energy, in accordance with FG EB. ) It is requested that the definition of products could be done earlier than one year after entry into force of the network code.
+3 month is proposed ) Additional characteristics for products are required on direction/sign, reliability, and fixed start/stop time to cover schedule shifting. ) More clarity is requested when referring to the NC LFCR.
+A clear definition of "avoid distortion" for introduction of Specific Products is requested A first set of Standard Products is requested in the NC EB Need for more consistency between 17.2 and 17.5 (ENTSOE vs. CoBA).
+Changes made) Partly change.
+No change.
+No change.
+No change. ) Partly change. ) No change.
+No change.
+Familian d'au fau) It I as I as a second of the I as I a Explanation for) It has been made clearer that Standard Products are defined from some change or no standardised characteristics of products. change Specific pPoducts shall be shared and exchanged only if System Security is not compromised.
+The timeframe for the first delivery of a set of Standard Products is satisfactory.
+The current draft is in line with framework guidelines and ENTSO-E started to work on the issue. ) Introduction of new characteristic "reliability" and "sign".
 Indeed TSO want to receive, compare and use similar products for a safe use and to maintain system balance.
 To achieve such targets we require firm products and reliability cannot be a characteristic.
 "Sign" is already included in the volume.
-A new characteristic on "minimal duration between end of activation and another activation" has been added to allow a better participation of products which need a recovery period.
-5) It has been clarified that the NC LFCR rules to be respected by standard products are "FRR and RR Minimum Technical Requirements".
-6) Introduction in the core code of a set of Standard Products to be applicable at entry into force of the NC EB.
+A new characteristic on "minimal duration between end of activation and another activation" has been added to allow a better participation of products which need a recovery period. ) It has been clarified that the NC LFCR rules to be respected by standard products are "FRR and RR Minimum Technical Requirements".
+Introduction in the core code of a set of Standard Products to be applicable at entry into force of the NC EB.
 Indeed is could not be foreseen how the products will change in the future, and ENTSO-E is compliant with guidelines with a timeframe on one year after entry into force of the NC EB.